DSU-Digital-Sound-Design/s-25-mus-109-musicianship-II/content/lectures/week-9/space-2/_index.md

 ---

-Ways of writing about stere image:
+Ways of writing about stereo image:

 ![](t8.3-1.png)